Updated January 21, 2021

 If you don’t already have a plan of what to send out, think about what you’ll realistically be able to send out to people on a regular basis.
 For example, if you sign up to my email list below, I’ll send out a weekly newsletter on Fridays with a quick note and recap of what I’ve written during the week.

 So far, I think this is useful to people.
+I know I have room for improvement, but I’m doing my best.
 As long as people keep opening my emails and clicking to read articles, I’m concluding that this is helpful and welcome.
 If I start to see a drop in these numbers, I might need to think of something else.

 Once you know what you’re going to send on a regular basis, think about what you can also send immediately that will help your new subscriber.
 Sticking with my example, I provide a cheat sheet list of things you can send in your newsletter.
 It helps when people are stuck for ideas.